bwlewis/irlba/README.md

 estimate the smallest singular values of a matrix WAS REMOVED.
 That method didn't work very well, and sometimes not at all.
 It suffered from poor performance and rarely converged to a solution for ill-conditioned matrices.
-Replacements are under consideration but did not make it in to the update.
+Replacements are under consideration, and some version of that may reappear in a future package version.

 ### Package features that are mostly the same